luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

   ]
 ) <fig:views_pplcentr>

+@fig:views_pplcentr illustrates the relationship between people-centric content and view count.
+The analysis yields a less clear-cut picture than observed with anti-elitist content.
+While a constistent trend is recognizable for long-form content on both AfD channels, and the Left's channel short-form videos on the AfD TV channel do not show the same relationship.
+For all channels the x-axis' upper limit which indicates values for +2 standard deviations of the people-centric content, is quite low for all channels, and the large confidence intervals for long form content on CDU and CSU show how sparse and/or varying the data is for values above 5%.

+We can observe a clear positive relationship for the video's amount of populism and its view count for the AfD's channels for both short videos and long videos.
+Additionally we see an increase in expected ViewCount for the Left but only for long videos.
+Regarding *H2a* stating that on channels of populist parties, we expect a positive relationship between a videos' amount of contained populism and it's user engagement, we therefore find partial support on the anti-elitist dimension.

+*H2b*

+These results partially align with our hypothesis H2a, predicting a positive engagement for populist content on populist party channels.
+The Left party partially confirms this hypothesis through its noticeable, albeit moderate, engagement boost from people-centric content.
+However, the AfD's minimal response to this dimension suggests their audience's primary attraction might stem from anti-elite narratives rather than general populist appeals.
+This provides valuable insights into populist communication dynamics, suggesting anti-elitist messaging may be more crucial for driving engagement within right-wing populist constituencies, whereas left-wing populism appears more balanced between anti-elitism and people-centric appeals.

+For the non-populist parties (CDU, CSU, FDP, Greens), Figure 4 reveals no consistent positive relationship between people-centric content and engagement, thus broadly supporting hypothesis H2b.
+This indicates that populist rhetorical strategies may not universally translate into increased engagement for all parties, reinforcing the notion that populist content effectiveness is contextually bound and audience-specific.

 The results indicate a positive relationship of the relative amount of anti-elitism contained in a video and the number of likes it accumulates for the channels AfD BT, AfD TV, CDU, Left, and SPD.
 @ap:reg_on_likes shows the same figures computed against the dependent variable of like count.